Making a difference is easy

 Our team is trained in caring for kids and all equipment is made with kids in mind

-Eleven-year-old Ava Lester is the 2025 Ambassador for Anthem LemonAid presented by Richmond Ford.
+Eleven-year-old Ava Lester served as the 2025 Ambassador for Anthem LemonAid presented by Richmond Ford.
 In March 2024, Ava began complaining about unusual bone pain in her ribs and hips that wasn’t going away.
 When Rachel and her husband, Noah, noticed Ava had a dark, abnormally-shaped bruise, they became concerned.

 Eight years earlier, Ava had been diagnosed with an autoimmune disease that mistakenly attacked and destroyed her body’s platelets and caused bruising and bleeding.
 When they discovered Ava’s unusual bruising, the Lesters made an appointment with her physician, assuming the disease had recurred.
 Instead, a blood test raised new concerns, eventually leading to a diagnosis of T-cell acute lymphoblastic leukemia, an aggressive bone marrow and blood cancer.